 - Your electrician CV should emphasise metrics (numbers, percentages, and amounts) to demonstrate how you’ve made a positive impact at your workplace.

-- Include as much detail in your work experience as possible by adding percentages and estimates.
+- Add as much detail to your work experience as you can by including percentages and estimates.
 The figures are there—you just need to find them!

 - In addition to metrics, you can strengthen your resume by following some useful resume formatting tricks.